Otonom-Launchpad/otonom-docs/DATABASE_SCHEMA.md

 This simplified schema will allow us to demonstrate the end-to-end user journey while keeping the database structure manageable.

-## Future Schema Enhancements
+## Future Considerations

 For the post-hackathon version, we can enhance the schema to support:

 1.  **User Profiles**: Add more user information (name, email, profile picture)
 2.  **Project Updates**: Track project updates and milestones
 3.  **Token Vesting**: Implement token vesting schedules
-4. **Voting**: Add voting mechanisms for governance
-5. **Analytics**: Add tables for tracking analytics data
+4.  **Community Features**: Add tables for comments, reviews, and discussions

-By following this database schema, we'll be able to create a simplified version of the Otonom Fund platform that demonstrates the end-to-end user journey for the Solana Colosseum Breakout Hackathon, while also laying the groundwork for future enhancements.
+5.  **Notifications**: Implement a notification system for users
+6.  **DAO Functionality**: Extend the schema to support Decentralized Autonomous Organization (DAO) operations, such as storing proposals, voting records, and treasury management data, aligning with the platform's long-term governance goals.

+This schema provides a solid foundation for the Otonom Fund MVP and can be extended to support future features and growth.